smsaero/smsaero_golang/README.md

-# SmsAero GoLang Api client
+# GoLang library for sending SMS messages via SMS Aero API

-Library for sending SMS messages using the SmsAero API.
+Library for sending SMS messages using the SMS Aero API.
 Written in GoLang.

 ## Installation: